merQlab/geqie/README.md

 Other options:
-  --encoding TEXT      Name of the encoding from 'encodings' directory --image TEXT         Path to the image file  [required] --grayscale BOOLEAN  Indication wether the image is grayscale  [default: True] -v, --verbose        Increase verbosity (can be used multiple times, up to
+  --encoding TEXT      Name of the encoding from 'encodings' directory --image-path TEXT    Path to the image file  [required] --grayscale BOOLEAN  Indication wether the image is grayscale  [default: True] -v, --verbose        Increase verbosity (can be used multiple times, up to
                        '-vvv')